 From Amazon Go to the variety of startups eager to fully automate convenience stores, there is a significant amount of belief that this method of shopping which allows customers to walk-in and walk-out with their purchases will be the way of the future.
 Much like the lure of fully autonomous vehicles, which was hypothesized that we would all be driving by now, there are a variety of considerations when it comes to going from idea to inception in convenience.

 The first consideration is that age-verified items significantly outpace all other categories when it comes to in-store sales.
-In 2020, cigarette purchases alone were almost six times the amount of the third highest category of energy drinks, and double that of the second highest category which was alcoholic beverages.2020 Convenience Store Sales by Category in the United States (sales in millions of dollars)
+In 2020, cigarette purchases alone were almost six times the amount of the third highest category of energy drinks, and double that of the second highest category which was alcoholic beverages.

 In other words, the top two selling categories require age verification and most likely by a human.
 Looking at the remainder of the top ten items sold in convenience, it is obvious that age verification becomes a priority if a retailer has a desire to maintain and grow in-store sales.